I'm Sorry (TV series)

-I'm Sorry (stylized as i'm sorry.) is an American sitcom television series that premiered July 12, 2017, on TruTV.
+I'm Sorry (stylized as i'm sorry.) is an American sitcom television series written by and starring Andrea Savage; it premiered July 12, 2017, on TruTV.
 On August 17, 2017, truTV renewed the series for a second season.
 On June 18, 2019, the series was renewed for a third season that was scheduled to return in 2020.
 However, on August 25, 2020, that decision was reversed when TruTV canceled the series after two seasons due to the COVID-19 pandemic.

 Synopsis

 The show is a situation comedy centering on writer Andrea Warren as she navigates motherhood, marriage, her career, and her social life in suburban L.A.